Kong/docs.konghq.com/app/_hub/kong-inc/acme/_index.md

 1. The client send a proxy or Admin API request that triggers certificate generation for `mydomain.com`.
 2. The Kong Control Plane or Data Plane requests the ACME server to start the validation process.
-3. The ACME server returns a challenge response detail to the Kong Gateway.
+3. The ACME server returns a challenge response detail to the {{site.base_gateway}}.
 4. The Kong Control Plane or Data Plane stores the challenge response detail in external storage.
 5. `mydomain.com` is publicly resolvable to the Kong Data Plane that reads and serves the challenge response from external storage.
 6. The ACME server checks if the previous challenge has a response at `mydomain.com`.